 All your Amazon Kindle books can be loaded onto the device using the free Kindle apps, while those purchased from Apple’s iBooks and Google’s Play store are also available from the cloud, depending on which operating system you’re using.

 9. Send on-demand video to your home TV

 The Google Chromecast streaming device makes it easy to send content directly to your television set.

 The HDMI stick costs just £30 and is a great way to remotely send videos to the big screen with a single tap.
 Keep your old tablet on your coffee table and use it as a remote control for your favourite video portals.

 Apps from Netflix, BBC iPlayer, BT Sport and YouTube are all Chromecast-compatible.

 10. Make a family noticeboard

 You can use Velcro strips to mount the old tablet on a wall near the front door and use it to leave notes and reminders for other members of the household.
-The Noteboard app for iPad (£2.29) allows you to leave sticky notes in different colours.
+The Noteboard app (£2.29) lets you leave sticky notes in different colours.

-All family members can use the phone to set events, reminders, shopping lists, leave notes and post photos with everything synced back to the old tablet hanging in the hall.
+All family members can use their phones to set events, reminders, shopping lists, leave notes and post photos with everything synced back to the old tablet hanging in the hall.